 Once drilling is started, there should be routine site visits by the BLM, USFS, or SOGC for permit compliance.
 Once violations are found, a specific time for fixing the problem should be given with fines for not meeting the requirements.
 On federal wells, there is usually no hurry to fix problems, and fines are almost never given.
-On private wells, the state does issue fines, but almost always the fines are only given for violations reported by the company to the state and not the result of compliance checking by COGCC staff.
+On private wells, the state does issue fines, but almost always this is for violations reported by the company to the state and not the result of compliance checking by COGCC staff.

-Timely interim reclamation should be required.
-Also, final reclamation must be completed before the second growing season, and revegetation efforts should meet specified conditions and standards within an established time period (e.g., % coverage by native plants).
+Reclamation should be completed by the second growing season.
 If problems are encountered (e.g., surfacing of alkali), it should be the responsibility of the lessee to solve the problem.
 A simple soil test can alert the company to this potential problem so it can be managed before it occurs.
 However, such testing is never required.
 Once alkali surfaces, reclamation is usually written off as too expensive to complete.
 As soon as a drilling pad is constructed, all parts of the pad not needed for the actual drilling should be immediately reseeded before the disturbed ground has a chance to crust or seal.